BIT Mining Limited (BTCM) Just Got Our Attention

-BIT Mining Limited (NYSE:BTCM) went up by 3.10% from its latest closing price compared to the recent 1-year high of $35.00.
-The company’s stock price has collected 10.94% of gains in the last five trading sessions.
-The Wall Street Journal reported 15 hours ago that Marathon Digital, Occidental, Southwest: What to Watch When the Stock Market Opens Today
+BIT Mining Limited (NYSE:BTCM) went up by 4.52% from its latest closing price compared to the recent 1-year high of $35.00.
+The company’s stock price has collected 4.07% of gains in the last five trading sessions.
+The Wall Street Journal reported on 10/15/21 that Virgin Galactic, Bitcoin, Moderna, Goldman: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in BIT Mining Limited (NYSE :BTCM) Right Now?